-The first next generation mega cruise ship for a British line was ordered today for P&O Cruises.
-US parent company Carnival Corp. signed an agreement for a 5,200-passenger ship.
+The first next generation mega cruise liner for an UK company was ordered today for P&O Cruises.
+US parent company Carnival Corp. signed an agreement for a 5,200-passenger ship with Meyer Werft.

 A couple of similar 180,000 GT ships will be delivered to Carnival Cruise Line in 2020 and 2022.

 The still unnamed new PO Cruises ship will carry more passengers than current 3,637-guest flagship Britannia, launched in 2015 by HM the Queen.

 At 180,000 GT, the new P&O ship will not be as big as 227,000 GT Harmony of the Seas, currently the largest cruise ship in the world, operated by Royal Caribbean and capable of carrying up to 6,780 passengers.